UCSB-PSTAT/devcontainer-template/README.md

     1 directory, 4 files
     ```
 1. Use generated files:
-    - [Upload `my-awesome-project` to a GitHub repository](#upload-to-github-repository) to start a new repository for your project.
+    - [Upload `my-awesome-project-folder` to a GitHub repository](#upload-to-github-repository) to start a new repository for your project.
     - [Create and download a zip file](#download) to manually add `.devcontainer` directory and its contents to an existing project.

 ## Upload to GitHub Repository